jamiis/tweet-map/README.md

-A live tweet map using AWS dynamoDB, elastic beanstalk and elb, the google maps javascript API, node and express, and web sockets.
+A live tweet map using AWS's DynamoDB, Elastic Beanstalk, and Elastic Load Balancer.
+Also, the Google Maps javascript API, Node, Express, and web sockets.

-It was deployed for a time on AWS but currently not live.
+It was deployed for a time on AWS but currently not live because of AWS fees and a limit on Alchemy API calls.
+I will eventually fix this and get it deployed on DigitalOcean, possibly with sentiment analysis removed.

 ###Screenshots